-“I thought humanoids may grow in popularity for home use,” said Etsuko Ichihara, a Japanese media artist who developed the Digital Shaman, which won Generation Award 2016 in the INNOvation program, as we recently sat down with her to hear the story behind the innovation.
+“I thought humanoids may grow in popularity for home use,” said Etsuko Ichihara, a Japanese media artist who developed the Digital Shaman, where she was selected as a Disruptive Challenger in the 2016 INNO-vation program, as we recently sat down with her to hear the story behind the innovation.
 “And it could become a common practice for people to give their robots personalities that represent their deceased loved ones.”

 Most funerals in Japan are conducted in accordance with Buddhist traditions.
 In Buddhism, every person is said to go through a 49-day transitional period after their death, during which a new life is assigned to them, based on their deeds in their previous life.
 For the loved ones left behind, it is important to pray during those 49 days for the deceased’s smooth rebirth journey into the next life.
 And the digital shaman is designed to help people do just that.